 top of page

-There are many harmful productivity myths circulating.
-I have identified five of them below, including the reasons they are harmful, and ways in which they can be reframed or overcome.
+Let's face it: our capitalist overlords want to squeeze as much productivity out of us as possible.
+As a result, there are many harmful productivity myths circulating which benefit them (rather than us).
+I have identified seven of them below – including the reasons they are harmful – and I discuss ways in which they can be reframed or overcome.

 RETHINKING PRODUCTIVITY